kostr2010/Pudgor-final-proj/game-engine/README.md

 This implementation uses 3 main concepts labled in it's name: entity, component and system.
 I'll try to explain these concepts on the example below.

-## Explanation on gophers
+## Explanation using gophers as an example

 ### Component

 Let's try to create gopher.
 First thing we need to do is to work out, what this gopher needs to do in our world.
 In my world, gophers can only move around, grow and ocasionally die.
 Now let's list all of the data we need for this functionality to work.
-If we need our gopher to move, he needs to know his position and speed, in order to grow, he needs to know his current height and finally, we need to know gopher's current age and the maximum age average gopher can reach.
+If we need our gopher to move, he needs to know his position and speed, in order to grow, he needs to know his current height and finally, we need to know gopher's current age and the lifespan of an average gopher.
 Such data is called `Component`.
 Snippet below demonstrates possible implementation of them.

 ```C
 struct Vec2 {